 Tax Credits: Claims starting

 Now that Universal Credit (UC) is available across the UK, HMRC state that it is no longer possible for anyone to make a new claim for tax credits.
+The only exception is for certain people who are granted refugee status.
 See our who can claim page for more information.

 Once a claim is captured on the HMRC system, having been accepted as valid and complete and gone through eligibility, verification and risk assessment stages, HMRC will decide whether or not to make an initial award under Section 14 Tax Credit Act 2002.